brentsmith-dev/judge-jsen/README.md

     curl -H "Accept: application/json" -H "Content-Type: application/json" --data-binary '{"$schema": "https://raw.githubusercontent.com/statuswoe/judge-jesn/master/demo/demo.schema.json", "testString": "this is a test", "testInt": 12345}' --compressed "http://localhost:8000/validate"

-responses to POST requests with valid schemas should look like
+Responses to POST requests with valid schemas and a conforming JSON object should return a 200 response with a body similar to

     data conforms to provided schema

-or
+Responses to POST requests with valid schemas but a non-conforming JSON object should return a 400 response with a body similar to

     data does not conform to provided schema: [{"path":"testInt","keyword":"type"}]